OmishaPatel/CoffeeShop/README.md

 * NGINX
 * AWS

+# Working On

+* Currently working on adding integration of payment to the website.

 # Installation
 * To run this project first clone it then install modules using `yarn install`
 * Change the `env.example` file to `.env` and specify your secret for COOKIE SECRET and url for MONOGDB connection.